luapower/winapi/winapi_binding.md

 ### Initialization

 Initialization is done by overriding the `__init` constructor.
-`BaseWindowClass` also provides pre- and post-window-creation hooks which you can override:
+`BaseWindow` also provides pre- and post-window-creation hooks which you can override:

 	__before_create(self, info, args)